-WSU Learning Goal: Graduates will understand, respect and interact constructively with others of similar and diverse cultures, values, and perspectives.
+WSU Undergraduate Learning Goal: Graduates will understand, respect and interact constructively with others of similar and diverse cultures, values, and perspectives.
 Graduates may demonstrate their recognition of diverse cultures, values, and perspectives by:

 - Moving beyond perception-based comparisons, prior knowledge, and individual experiences to understand how social positioning and cultural differences and/or interrelations are constructed.